brettz9/asyouwish/README.md

 Addons
 ======
-Though planned for version 0.4, there is no easy way currently to register sites as addons (unless adding XPI files which can be done without AsYouWish).
+Though planned for version 0.4, there is no easy way currently to register sites as 'addon' websites (unless adding XPI files which can be done without AsYouWish).

 In the meantime, one might use the ["tabs" module](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/modules/sdk/tabs.html#pin%28%29)